BYU-AUVSI/imaging/README.md

 `client/` Client code runs the manual classification client and autonomous monitor.
 This code is run on personal machines.

-`autonomous` Code used by the autonomous classifier
+`autonomous/` Code used by the autonomous classifier

 **What isn't included?**